-(21) Any single specialty ambulatory surgical center that:

-- 1. Has capital expenditures associated with the construction, development, or other establishment of the clinical health services which do not exceed \$2.5 million; or - 2.
+- (21) Any single specialty ambulatory surgical center that: - (a) - 1.
+Has capital expenditures associated with the construction, development, or other establishment of the clinical health services which do not exceed \$2.5 million; or - 2.
 Is the only single specialty ambulatory surgical center in the county owned by the group practice and has two (2) or fewer operating rooms; provided, however, that a center exempt pursuant to this paragraph shall be required to obtain a certificated of need in order to add any additional operating rooms; - (b) Has a hospital affiliation agreement with a hospital within a reasonable distance from the facility or the medical staff at the center has admitting privileges or other acceptable documented arrangements with such hospital to ensure the necessary backup for the center for medical complications.
 The center shall have the capability to transfer a patient immediately to a hospital within a reasonable distance from the facility with adequate emergency room services.
-Hospitals shall not unreasonably deny a transfer agreement or affiliation agreement to the center;

-- 1. Provides care to Medicaid beneficiaries and, if the facility provides medical care and treatment to children, to PeachCare for Kids® beneficiaries and provides uncompensated indigent and charity care in an amount equal to or greater than two percent (2%) of its adjusted gross revenue, and on or after January 1, 2026, in an amount equal to or greater than the minimum amount established by the Department shall be reviewed by the Department every 12 months; or - 2.
-If the center is not a participant in Medicaid or the PeachCare for Kids® Program, provides uncompensated care to
+Hospitals shall not unreasonably deny a transfer agreement or affiliation agreement to the center; - (c) - 1.
+Provides care to Medicaid beneficiaries and, if the facility provides medical care and treatment to children, to PeachCare for Kids® beneficiaries and provides uncompensated indigent and charity care in an amount equal to or greater than two percent (2%) of its adjusted gross revenue; or

-Medicaid beneficiaries and, if the facility provides medical care and treatment to children, to PeachCare for Kids® beneficiaries, uncompensated indigent and charity care, or both in an amount equal to or greater than four percent (4%) of its adjusted gross revenue, and on or after January 1, 2026, in an amount equal to or greater than the minimum amount established by the Department which shall be reviewed by the Department every 12 months; provided, however, single specialty ambulatory surgical centers owned by physicians in the practice of ophthalmology shall not be required to comply with this subparagraph; and
+2. If the center is not a participant in Medicaid or the PeachCare for Kids® Program, provides uncompensated care to Medicaid beneficiaries and, if the facility provides medical care and treatment children, to PeachCare for Kids® beneficiaries, uncompensated indigent and charity care, or both in an amount equal greater than four percent (4%) to or of its adjusted gross revenue; provided, however, single specialty ambulatory surgical centers owned by physicians in the practice of ophthalmology shall not be required to comply with this subparagraph; and

-(d Provides annual reports in the same manner and in accordance with O.C.G.A. § 31-6-70.
+(d) Provides annual reports in the same manner and in accordance with O.C.G.A. § 31-6-70.

 Noncompliance with any condition of this paragraph shall result in a monetary penalty in the amount of the difference between the services which the center is required to provide and the amount actually provided and may be subject to revocation of its exemption status by the Department for repeated failure to pay any fines or moneys due to the Department or for repeated failure to produce data as required by O.C.G.A. § 31-6-70 after notice to the exemption holder and a fair hearing pursuant to Chapter 13 of Title 50, the Georgia Administrative Procedure Act.
 The dollar amount specified in this paragraph shall be adjusted annually by an amount calculated by multiplying such dollar amount (as adjusted for the preceding year) by the annual percentage of change in the composite index of construction material prices, or its successor or appropriate replacement index, if any, published by the United States Department of Commerce for the preceding calendar year, commencing on July 1, 2009, and on each anniversary thereafter of publication of the index.
-In calculating the dollar amounts of a proposed project for purposes of this paragraph, the costs of all items subject to review by this chapter and items not subject to review by this chapter associated with an simultaneously developed or proposed with the project shall be counted, except for the expenditure or commitment of or incurring an obligation for the expenditure of funds to develop Certificate of

-Need applications, studies, reports, schematics, preliminary plans and specifications or working drawings, or to acquire sites;
+In calculating the dollar amounts of a proposed project for purposes of this paragraph, the costs of all items subject to review by this chapter and items not subject to review by this chapter associated with an simultaneously developed or proposed with the project shall be counted, except for the expenditure or commitment of or incurring an obligation for the expenditure of funds to develop Certificate of Need applications, studies, reports, schematics, preliminary plans and specifications or working drawings, or to acquire sites;